braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 <br>

-## Creating Multivariate Tests with Braze {#creating-tests}
+## Creating Multivariate and A/B Tests with Braze {#creating-tests}

-### How To Create a Multivariate Test {#how-to-create}
+### Create a Test {#how-to-create}

 #### Step 1: Create Your Campaign

-Click “Create Campaign” and select a channel for the campaign from the section that allows multivariate testing.
+Click “Create Campaign” and select a channel for the campaign from the section that allows multivariate and A/B testing.

 ![Create Your Campaign][160]